oppia/oppia-web-developer-docs/Writing-backend-tests.md

      * Use `assertTrue()` / `assertFalse()` instead of `assertEqual(value, True/False)`.
      * Use `assertIsNone` instead of `assertEqual(value, None)`.

+8. If you create a new test module (a `*_test.py` file), you will need to add it to a shard in [`oppia/scripts/backend_test_shards.json`](https://github.com/oppia/oppia/blob/develop/scripts/backend_test_shards.json).
+These shards run in parallel on PRs, so we want to keep the shard run-times relatively equal.
+You can help by putting your new module in the shard with the shortest run-time.

 ## Common testing scenarios

 1. If a function tests **more than one behaviour**, split the test into multiple parts.
 E.g. if you have a single test that looks like this: